nialyn-mid/st-tool-mcp/README.md

 ## Features

-- **MCP Server:** Implements the MCP specification to allow other extensions to discover and use internal SillyTavern tools.
+- **MCP Server:** Implements the MCP specification to allow other extensions to discover and use registered SillyTavern tools.
 - **Tool Adapter:** Bridges the generic MCP tool interface to SillyTavern's specific tool execution environment.

 ## Installation